Concise Guide to Pharmaceutical Logistics

 Importance of Communication

-If the pharma product is classified as dangerous goods, the shipper must provide an SDS (Safety Data Sheet) for the product.
+If the pharma product is classified as dangerous goods, shippers must provide an SDS (Safety Data Sheet) for the product.
 Paragraph 14 of this document contains complete information about the cargo, including proper shipping name, UN number, hazard class, etc. The document also states manufacturer's instructions for transportation by various modes of transport, requirements for packaging, labeling, etc.

 The freight forwarder is expected to register any deviations from the established standards during transportation, take corrective and / or preventive actions and coordinate its actions with the customer.

-About Delta Global Solutions
+How Delta Global Solutions Can Help